kriplanimanisha-gif/ai-powered-gis-pmo-decision-intelligence/README.md

 # Proposed Solution

-The proposed solution is an **Executive AI Decision Intelligence Layer** integrated with the existing SharePoint-based GIS PMO.
+The proposed solution is an **Executive AI Decision Intelligence Layer** integrated with the existing GIS PMO.

 The platform combines: